 Christmas is my favorite time of the year.
 I love to give gifts, spend time with family and friends, and sing Christmas carols.
 Most of all, I love to think about what the Lord has done for us – how He was willing to leave His home in Heaven and come to this earth as the Prince of Peace…how He wrapped Himself in flesh and blood and gave His life as a ransom for humankind.

-However, Barbara and I realize many of our Inspiration Partners struggle to find God’s joy and peace this time of year.
+However, I realize many of our Inspiration Partners struggle to find God’s joy and peace this time of year.
 Because of financial pressures, strained relationships, health problems, or just the busyness of the holidays, Christmas can be a season of stress, pain, or depression rather than joy.

 Sometimes we forget that Jesus was born into very difficult times, much like many people face today.
 His family knew what it was like to experience political upheaval, economic stress, and rejection.
 It would have been easy for them to feel anxious or hopeless at times.